BilalAhmed-358/LinkedIn-Job-Scrapper/README.md

 # LinkScrappy: Your personalized Linkedin Job Scrapper

 ## Introduction
-Are you tired of regularly checking Linkedin pages of companies for  newly post jobs?
+Are you tired of regularly checking Linkedin pages of companies for  newly posted jobs?

 Link Scrappy is your answer!